-Imagine if every day for a year, you wrote down a note on a scrap of paper describing one happy moment of your day, and put that paper in a jar.
-Now imagine pulling those papers out one at a time when you feel stressed.
+Imagine if you wrote down a note on a scrap of paper the happiest moment of your day.
+You then dated it and put that note in a jar.
+How long would that take you?
+At most, it would take one minute.

 Think about how many moments, how many conversations we forget on a daily basis once they are gone; things that, if we could look back on them, would bring us renewed happiness and peace.

 Have you thought of creating your own happiness jar?
-What would you write today?
+What would be your iteration?